NeymarL/Mute-OS/Readme.md

 ## Hardware Requirement

-CPU with x86 and x84-64 architectures.
+CPU with x86 or x84-64 architectures.

 ## Installation